geneidy/geneidy/README.md

 - 👋 Hi, I’m @geneidy
-- 👀 I’m interested in real and digital assets
-- 🌱 I’m currently learning 'rust' and 'geospatial analysis'
-- 💞️ I’m looking to collaborate on cool projects
 - 📫 You can reach me at geneidy at gatech dot edu
 <!---
 geneidy/geneidy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.